 This event is in association with the Dunkeld and Birnam Climate Café.

 Unfortunately our lift is currently out of order.
-Engineers are working hard to have it fixed and up & running again as soon as possible.
-We understand this may cause accessibility issues for some of our customers and sincerely apologise.
+We apologise for any inconvenience this may cause.
+We are working hard to get it back up and running as soon as possible.